davidstone/isocpp/template-equals-delete.md

 ## Summary

 We can delete function overloads.
 This paper proposes extending the functionality to variable templates and class templates.
-This paper does not propose allowing deleting non-template classes.
+This paper does not propose allowing deleting non-template classes or variables.

 ```
 // Delete primary variable template, allow specializations